boryspaulewicz/bhsdtr/Readme.md

-The equal-variance SDT with one criterion is trivially equivalent to probit regression (see [this](http://www.columbia.edu/~ld208/psymeth98.pdf) paper by DeCarlo) which means that any software capable of fitting hierarhical generalized linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion*.
+The equal-variance SDT with one criterion is trivially equivalent to probit regression (see [this](http://www.columbia.edu/~ld208/psymeth98.pdf) paper by DeCarlo) which means that any software capable of fitting hierarchical generalized linear models can be used to fit the hierarchical version of equal-variance SDT *with one criterion*.
 However, the single-criterion SDT model is untestable, because the data and the